-AURA will tell you how much money you need to raise/provide before we can submit your sponsorship application to the government of Canada.
-We generally use the Government Cost Table amounts as a guide (see table).
+AURA will tell you how much money you need to raise/provide before we will submit your sponsorship application the sponsorship process with IRCC.
+We generally use the IRCC Cost Table amounts as a guide (see table) and allow sponsors to continue raising the rest of the funds while the application is in process.

-Funds are required prior to submission because the signatories to the application become financially liable as soon as an application is submitted.
-At AURA, we are responsible for ensuring all sponsored newcomers receive adequate financial support, and therefore require a large portion of the money be provided in advance.
+Funds are required prior to submission because the signatories to the sponsorship application become financially liable as soon as an application is submitted.
+At AURA, we are responsible for ensuring all sponsored newcomers receive adequate financial support post-arrival, and therefore require funds be in place from the beginning.

 Location of Funds:

 Most AURA sponsorships involve an Anglican Church, which holds/disburses the funds on behalf of the sponsors.
 In some cases, AURA holds/disburses the funds.
-Sponsors will coordinate disbursements with the Church/AURA to ensure newcomers receive timely payments.
+Sponsors will coordinate disbursements with the Church or AURA to ensure newcomers receive timely financial support.

-Even if there will be significant in-kind support, the Government Cost Table amounts are required before submission.
-In some special circumstances, AURA may submit an application before this amount is reached, and these exceptions will be determined by AURA on a case-by-case basis.
+Even if you plan to provide significant in-kind support, the IRCC Cost Table amounts are required before submission.
+Any exceptions will be determined by AURA on a case-by-case basis.

 • IRCC considers each child over the age of 18 an adult.
-They must receive their own money monthly for basic needs, transportation and communication even if they are dependents residing with the rest of the family.
+Adult children must receive their own money monthly for basic needs, transportation, and communication even if they are dependents residing with the rest of the family.

 • Additional funds will therefore be required for each child over the age of 18.